-In spring 2012, Tulane's Graduate Council approved a process for the periodic review of all PhD programs.
-These reviews commenced in spring 2013 and continue in subsequent years according to the schedule below.
-Guidelines for the preparations of self-study reports and a list of FAQ about the process are provided below.
+Tulane's Graduate Council approved a process for the periodic review of all PhD and master's degree programs to ensure that all receive feedback relevant to their discipline and their efforts.
+These reviews will recommence in the Academic Year 2019-2020 and continue in subsequent years according to the schedule below.
+Guidelines for the preparations of self-study reports for PhD programs and a list of FAQ about the process are provided below.
+Guidelines for the master's degree program self-study reports will be provided in advance of the years in which they are scheduled.
 Please check back periodically for updates as review teams are assembled, schedules are announced, and reports are submitted.

 PhD Program Review Guidelines: